 The dream of Jesus, as I understand it, was simple: the brotherhood of man.
 In many ways, this dream has come true!
 I do not think Jesus dreamed of perfection.
 I do not think Jesus, at least for the bulk of his life, was all that concerned with Heaven.
-I think Moses and Saul of Tarsus were the actual authors of a lot of the rules we think of as “divine.”
+I think Moses, King David and Saul of Tarsus were the actual authors of a lot of the rules Christians think of as “divine.”

 To get our society back together, we are going to have to develop an alternate vocabulary.
 If there are atheists and agnostics and Buddhists and Hindus among us, “God” and “divine” are, at their best, fairly meaningless words and, more often than not, lead to conflict and exclusion.
 Giving words an alternate meaning isn’t going to work, either.

-What’s anathema to me is exclusion and any time you chose the words “divine” and “God’s reign,” he is taking a religious stand.
+What’s anathema to me is exclusion and any time Morwood chooses the words “divine” and “God’s reign,” he is taking a religious stand.
 To do this gratuitously, when he could just have easily used secular terms to have the same meaning is perverse and exclusionary and, I submit, entirely unnecessary.